 An IoT device generates tons of data every second.
-Let’s say if a device is being used for getting weather information in real-time, then it will generate data for every change which is happening in the environment and this will constitute a lot of data over a period of time.
+Let’s say if a device is being used for getting weather information in real time, then it will generate data for every change which is happening in the environment and this will constitute a lot of data over a period of time.

 As smart devices are designed by integrating sensors that cannot store this amount of data.
 Therefore all this data is stored in cloud storage.
 Let’s understand how information is stored in the IoT web app.

-The data generated from IoT devices is analysed with respect to time.
+The data generated from IoT devices is analyzed with respect to time.
 The timestamp data is processed and this data is pushed to the IoT devices’ cloud storage, forming a database.
 The IoT Dashboard reads the data from the database and creates data visuals for the user.

 The IoT Dashboard is said to be useful only if it can load data efficiently and create visuals from the database.
-Some IoT web apps provide users with an optimised experience by coupling the data (which is collected through remotely distributed smart devices) with its own database.
+Some IoT web apps provide users with an optimized experience by coupling the data (which is collected through remotely distributed smart devices) with its own database.
 Other control panels are designed to work with generic databases.

 The above-displayed dashboard is associated with a soil quality monitor, displaying a history of moisture level so that whenever the moisture level increases or decreases, it can visualise the values from the device database.

 USE CASES FOR data visualization in iot dashboard

 The above information is useful for building a successful IoT dashboard.
 Let’s understand more by the real-life examples of such IoT web apps.

 An IoT control panel can display data of different devices that are integrated into it.
 A home security system dashboard will display security status for different devices installed in the house.
 These devices can be installed floor wise, on the main gate , garden area, etc. containing different sensors.
 The dashboard of home security will display real time information regarding security for all the devices.
 Each device sensor will send different data that is stored and analyzed separately.
 The user can click on a particular location to check data for that location.